12 Easy Fixes for No Internet, Secured on Windows

 Select Uninstall device

-After you’ve done this, restart your computer.
-Windows will automatically reinstall the network adapter drivers when your PC boots up again.
-This can often fix connection problems.
+After completing this step, restart your computer.
+Windows will automatically reinstall the network adapter drivers when your PC boots up again, often resolving connection issues.

 10. Remove third-party anti-virus software

-Sometimes, anti-virus software might cause problems with your computer’s internet connection.
-It’s best to delete these programs and see if that helps.
-We suggest using the anti-virus that comes with Windows to eliminate fake files.
+Sometimes, third-party anti-virus software can interfere with your computer’s internet connection.
+Consider uninstalling these programs to see if it helps.
+We recommend using the built-in Windows anti-virus to eliminate fake files.

 11. Change power management properties

-Sometimes, your computer’s power management settings might cause this error.
-This is more likely if you’re using specific versions of Windows 10, like the Creators Update or the Fall Creators Update.
-Here’s how to adjust these settings:
+Occasionally, your computer’s power management settings might lead to this error, particularly if you’re using certain versions of Windows 10, like the Creators Update or the Fall Creators Update.
+Here’s how to adjust the settings:

 Select Device Manager